A Proposal

 Abstinence Until Adulthood does not open a door to licentiousness.
 It opens a door to honesty — about what the text says, about how romantic relationships actually work, then and now, and about what a genuinely protective sexual ethic actually needs to protect against.

 It protects children.
-It honors maturity.
+It encourages positive adolescent development.
+It empowers young people with clear, medically accurate education.
+It honors maturity and responsibility.
 It takes Scripture seriously enough to read it carefully rather than conveniently.